 Kyaw Kyaw Winn – Myanmar

 “K.K.”, is one of the finest all around photographers in Asia with an astoundingly versatile skill-set borne of a great passion for his craft.
 Among his hundreds of awards, he’s won the International Photography Salons of Japan & South Korea three times each, as well as Smithsonian Magazine’s grand prize for photography.
-His images have been published widely, with exhibitions from the United States and Australia to Russia, China, Japan, Korea and Thailand.
+His images have been published widely, with exhibitions from the United States and Australia to the EU, Russia, China, Japan, Korea, and Thailand.

 Also notable is KK’s positions as official photographers for UNICEF in Myanmar, and the British Embassy in Yangon.
-Being in such high demand — “high” enough that The Lady herself, Aung San Suu Kyi, recently asked him to drop by the little house on the lake to take her portrait — one wonders where he finds the time!
+Being in such high demand — “high” enough that The Lady herself, Aung San Suu Kyi, asked him to drop by the little house on the lake to take her portrait — one wonders where he finds the time!

 Kyaw Kyaw Winn is one of 30 international photographers chosen to participate in 7 Days in Myanmar, a multi-media production from Paris publishing house EDM.
 The showcase includes a documentary film and coffee-table book of photographs all taken over the same seven day period.
 7 Days in Myanmar was released to great fanfare at the 27th Southeast Asian Games, which also featured many of K.K.’s images displayed around the grand new sports stadium in the capitol of Naypyidaw.